hkt999/tensorflow-lite-micro/README.md

-# TensorFlow Lite Micro for Linux / MacOS
+# TensorFlow Lite Micro Library for Embedded System or MicroControllers

 An Open Source Machine Learning Framework for Everyone.
 This project is derived from PICO tensorflow-lite project.
-And make it buildable with Linux and MacOS toolchain, so that we can debug and test our models in a desktop environment.
+And make it buildable with Linux / MacOS and other toolchain, so that we can debug and test our models in a desktop environment.

 ## Introduction